in28minutes/in28minutes.com/_blog/articles/2023-12-04-CloudCraft.md

     - How do you create keys in the cloud?
         - AWS: AWS KMS
         - Azure: Azure Key Vault
-        - Google Cloud: Cloud KMS and Cloud H
+        - Google Cloud: Cloud KMS and Cloud HSM